 - Cancerous tumors may cause further complications, including spread to other organs (metastasis).

-- Rarely, surgery to remove the tumor can injure the nerve that controls movement of the face.
+- In rare cases, surgery to remove the tumor can injure the nerve that controls movement of the face.

 Call your health care provider if: